 With six world championship titles in Nordic combined, Johannes Rydzek is already a world record holder.
 But Rydzek chalked up another for the history books by setting a record in the world's steepest 50-meter sprint, officially recognised by Guinness World Records.

 27.69 seconds, 72 metres, 37 degrees: Theses are the numbers that formed the frame: In just 27.69 seconds, the determined young athlete from Oberstdorf sprinted up the famous 72-metre-high hill at a continuous gradient of at least 37 degrees.
 It was a magnificent achievement made possible with our know-how for maximum grip.

 "Especially the last ten metres just before the top of the hill were incredibly hard.
 The shoes gave me enormous support here – especially on the smooth surface the sole gives me the decisive advantage," Rydzek said afterward.

 Guinness World Records had specified a time of less than 35 seconds for the official classification of the first world record for the fastest 50-metre uphill run with a gradient of over 37 degrees.
 The ski jumping hill in Oberstdorf was prepared specially for the occasion, with a running surface and extensive safety precautions for the runners.

-Since 2011, Continental rubber compounds from the tyre specialists at Hanover have been ensuring extraordinary success with adidas shoes – Continental soles helped set three marathon world records between 2012 and 2014.
+Since 2011, rubber compounds from our tyre specialists at Hanover have been ensuring extraordinary success with adidas shoes – our soles helped set three marathon world records between 2012 and 2014.

-In the ContiGripRun world record attempt, the two athletes took part in a very different type of challenge – short but steep – to prove the performance of Continental and adidas technology in running shoes.
+In the ContiGripRun world record attempt, the two athletes took part in a very different type of challenge – short but steep – to prove the performance of our technology in adidas running shoes.